rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

 <section id="future">

-<h2>Limitations & Future Work</h2>
+<h2>Limitations and Future Work</h2>
-<p>While CodeMonkeys demonstrates that scaling test-time compute is a viable approach for solving software engineering problems, there are clear opportunities for improvement across each component.</p>
+<p>While CodeMonkeys demonstrates that scaling test-time compute is a viable approach for solving software engineering problems, there are clear opportunities for improvement.</p>

 <p>Our file-level filtering still misses relevant files in 7.4% of cases, and may have reduced effectiveness on private repositories not represented in model training data.
 The generation phase could incorporate additional execution feedback beyond issue reproduction tests and coordinate between parallel attempts to increase solution diversity.
 Most notably, there remains a significant gap between our selection performance and what would be possible with perfect selection - our best method recovers only about half of this gap when selecting CodeMonkeys solutions, and performs even less well when combining solutions from different frameworks in the Barrel of Monkeys.</p>